The Flask Mega-Tutorial Part IX: Pagination

 page = request.args.get('page', 1, type=int)

-posts = Post.query.order_by(Post.timestamp.desc()).paginate(
+posts = db.paginate(query, page=page,

-page=page, per_page=app.config['POSTS_PER_PAGE'], error_out=False)
+per_page=app.config['POSTS_PER_PAGE'], error_out=False)

 return render_template("index.html", title='Explore', posts=posts.items)

-Note how easy these changes are, and how little code is affected each time a change is made.
+Note how short these changes are, and how little code is affected each time a change is made.
 I am trying to write each part of the application without making any assumptions about how the other parts work, and this enables me to write modular and robust applications that are easier to extend and to test, and are less likely to fail or have bugs.

 Go ahead and try the pagination support.
-First make sure you have more than three blog posts.
+First make sure you have more than three blog posts written.
 This is easier to see in the explore page, which shows posts from all users.
 You are now going to see just the three most recent posts.
 If you want to see the next three, type http://localhost:5000/explore?page=2 in your browser's address bar.

 Page Navigation

 The next change is to add links at the bottom of the blog post list that allow users to navigate to the next and/or previous pages.
-Remember that I mentioned that the return value from a paginate()
+Remember that I mentioned that the return value from a paginate() call is an object of a Pagination class from Flask-SQLAlchemy?
+So far, I have used the items attribute of this object, which contains the list of items retrieved for the selected page.
+But this object has a few other attributes that are useful when building pagination links:

-: page number for the next pageprev_num
+• next_num: page number for the next page

-: page number for the previous page
+• prev_num: page number for the previous page

 With these four elements, I can generate next and previous page links and pass them down to the templates for rendering: